NelsonScott/bluesky-mirror/README.md

 # 🐦 Bluesky Mirror 🦋
-A simple tool to copy a Tweet and post it directly to Bluesky with a sleek, user-friendly interface.
+A simple tool to copy a Tweet and post it directly to Bluesky with a friendly interface.

 Just run the app, enter a twitter URL and it'll scrape the data for you and post it on Bluesky.